eltreum0/eltruism/Latest.md

 Fixed Chat Item Levels not showing for items that were not in the player's inventory\
 Fixed Guild logo showing when Instance Text was enabled\
 Fixed Tank and Assist frames gradient\
-Removed the aura filters import for Shadowlands as it as outdated and similar to baseline ElvUI
+Removed the aura filters import for Shadowlands as it was outdated and similar to baseline ElvUI